centria/basic-coding/docs/part1/part1-1.md

 This will print exactly the same information as previously.
 Compared to the first solution this is more efficient, as we have to call the print command only once.
 Compared to the second solution, this is easier to read.

-So far, everything we have printed have ended in a linechange.
+So far, everything we have printed have ended in a line change.
 If would want to print something but not change the line in the end, we would use **Console.Write("I do not change line");**

 Thus, there are two statements for printing:
 * **Console.WriteLine()** prints the text and changes line